MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/powershell/powershell.md

     |--|--|--|
     | False | v4.0.30319 | C:\Downloads\tools\net472\Kusto.Data.dll |

-Once loaded, you can use the libraries to [establish a connection to a cluster and database](#establish-connection-to-a-cluster-and-database).
+Once loaded, you can use the libraries to [Connect to a cluster and database](#connect-to-a-cluster-and-database).

-## Establish connection to a cluster and database
+## Connect to a cluster and database

-You can authenticate your access to a cluster and database with one of the following methods:
+Authenticate to a cluster and database with one of the following methods:

 * **User authentication:** Prompt the user to verify their identity in a web browser.
 * **Application authentication:** [Create an MS Entra app](../../../provision-entra-id-app.md) and use the credentials for authentication.